 The location of these markings are telling, so be sure to take note of where they fall on your hand!

-Squares that cover a break in a line are a sign they you’re protected.
+Squares that cover a break in a line are a sign that you’re protected.
 The protection could be from a real person or a spirit guide.
 Squares on their own that aren’t enclosing a broken line may indicate a time of confinement, mentally or physically, brought on by yourself or someone else.

-Crosses or x’s on the palm usually indicate problems or change.
+Crosses or x’s on the palm usually indicate problems or changes.
 If you notice a cross that is formed by any combination of major or minor lines, take note of which lines they are as that will indicate how changes or problems may manifest in your life.